amirhoseinsa/Purchase-System/README.md

 ### Prerequisites

-You need to have H2 Database Engine on your computer.
+You need to have H2 Database Engine on your computer. also, maybe you nees to add "h2-1.4.197.jar" to your Java build path.

 ## How to work with program